Terraform the Hard Way

 Decide how state is bootstrapped and stored

 Chicken, meet egg.
 Terraform's remote state lives in a bucket — and Terraform can't create that bucket, because it needs it to run.
 So you decide how the bucket gets bootstrapped.
 Maybe a one-time CloudFormation template, maybe a script, maybe a special "zeroth" Terraform run with a local backend you migrate later.
 Pick a path.
 Document it.
 Run it once per environment.
-And hope nobody fat-fingers a destroy against the bootstrap stack.
+And keep the bootstrap stack out of arm's reach of routine workflows — if it can be destroyed, it can take the state for every stack in the environment with it.

 Common approach